WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 Mentors:  [@Shubham-Rasal](https://github.com/Shubham-Rasal) (+91 7349784770),  [@sujay000](https://github.com/sujay000) (+91 94219 68047)

-Tag: `Easy` / `Medium`?
+Tag: `Hard`?

 ### Description

-Create a simple leet-code clone that allows to users to create accounts and then solve preset problems.
-The most essential feature will be to handle arbitrary code execution in more than 1 programming language.
+Create a simple leetcode clone that allows to users to create account and then solve preset problems in more than one programming language

 ### Tasks
 1. **Frontend Development**